hvmmvs/cribbdle/README.md

 ### Development Notes

-- Card images are loaded from the `assets` folder
+- Card images are loaded from the `assets` folder (served by Flask)
+- The web version uses D3.js for charts
-- The app uses React Native SVG for charts
+- The mobile app uses React Native SVG for charts
+- State management in web version is vanilla JavaScript
-- State management is handled in the GameScreen component
+- State management in mobile app is React hooks
 - All API calls are async and include error handling

+### Which Should You Use?

+- **Web Version**: Best for desktop browsers, quick testing, sharing links
+- **Mobile App**: Best for native mobile experience, offline capabilities (with caching), app store distribution

+Both versions use the same Flask backend and game logic!